Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Introduction

-The KODM and WKODM methods are Hermitian $\rho(\mathbf{r},\mathbf{r}\prime)=\rho(\mathbf{r}\prime,\mathbf{r})^*$ and idempotent $\hat{\rho}^{2}=\hat{\rho}$ if all terms in the $\hbar$ expansion are accounted for, but they are not guaranteed to be if their expansions are truncated at a given order in $\hbar$.
-In particular, within reference~\cite{putajakirzhnits2012} the $d\geq 1$-dimensional KODM is truncated to second order in $\hbar$, and is seen to be manifestly non-Hermitian and non-idempotent.
+{In reference \cite{putajakirzhnits2012} it was found that when truncated to second order in $\hbar$, the $d$-dimensional} KODM and WKODM methods {are found to be manifestly} non-Hermitian and non-idempotent.
 In contrast, the GVODM preserves Hermiticity and idempotency regardless of whichever order in $\hbar$ the semiclassical expansion is truncated at.
 These issues are commented on in references~\cite{redjatisemiclassical2019,bencheikhhermitian2016,bencheikhmanifestly2016}.
 The various ODMs should all be equivalent since they must yield the same physical properties of the Fermi gas, e.g., the total energy.
 Therefore it is unsatisfying that the GVODM is manifestly Hermitian and idempotent while the KODM and WKODM are not.
-Additionally, a $d\geq 1$-dimensional expression for the GVODM has not yet been explicitly derived.
+Additionally, a {$d$}-dimensional expression for the GVODM has not yet been explicitly derived.
 Although reference~\cite{redjatisemiclassical2019} proposed such an expression based on their $d=1,2,3,4$ results, a rigorous derivation was not performed.

-The structure of this paper is as follows: In Section~\ref{sec:KODM}, we show that because the KODM is formulated in terms of inherently \emph{non-symmetric coordinates} $(\mathbf{r},\mathbf{r}')$ from the beginning of its derivation, and it does not display the same symmetry as the GVODM which is formulated in terms of center of mass $\mathbf{R}$ and relative $\mathbf{s}$ coordinates, shown in \cref{symmCoord}.
-These \emph{symmetric coordinates} are typically better suited to help a system display any inherent symmetries it may possess, since the center of mass between two particles remains invariant under translations, rotations, and reflections of the entire system, while the distance between any two particles remains invariant under translations and rotations of the system with respect to $\mathbf{R}$.
+The structure of this paper is as follows: In Section~\ref{sec:KODM}, we show that because the {WKODM and} KODM {are} formulated in terms of inherently \emph{non-symmetric coordinates} $(\mathbf{r},\mathbf{r}')$ from the beginning of {{their derivations}, {they do} not display the same symmetry as the GVODM which is formulated in terms of center of mass $\mathbf{R}$ and relative $\mathbf{s}$ coordinates.